Jarn/jarn.mkrelease/README.txt

 Note: Due to the way setuptools works, the egg is rebuilt for every index server it is uploaded to.
 This means that MD5 sums and GnuPG signatures will differ between servers.
-If this is not what you want, upload to only one server and distribute from there by other means (e.g. replication).
+If this is not what you want, upload to only one server and distribute from there by other means.

 Releasing a tag
 ===============